 Alvin Wan, Lisa Dunlap*, Daniel Ho*, Jihan Yin, Scott Lee, Henry Jin, Suzanne Petryk, Sarah Adel Bargal, Joseph E. Gonzalez

-Our models, termed Neural-Backed Decision Trees, are as accurate as state-of-the-art neural networks on image classification and as interpretable as decision trees.
+Our models, termed Neural-Backed Decision Trees, improve both accuracy and interpretability of modern neural networks on image classification.

 Provide our classification model with an image of your choice, or pick one of our suggested images.
 Unlike a run-of-the-mill neural network, our NBDT returns sequential decisions leading up to a prediction.